Energy use advice campaign pulled due to cost, Zahawi says

 He said such a campaign was unnecessary because the National Grid, which distributes energy across the UK, and regulator Ofgem were running similar campaigns.

-"What the prime minister quite rightly [...] has done is to say: 'We don't need to spend £14m or £15m on an another campaign, if National Grid and Ofgem are doing that work'," he said.
+"What the prime minister quite rightly [...] has done is to say: 'We don't need to spend £14m or £15m on another campaign, if National Grid and Ofgem are doing that work'," he said.

 Mr Zahawi said that information on saving energy was also already on UK government websites.